rajeshwanekar/Random-Password-Generator/README.md

 ## Contributing

-This project is dome by Rajesh Wanekar
+This project is done by Rajesh Wanekar
 You can connect with me [![Linkedin](https://i.sstatic.net/gVE0j.png) LinkedIn](https://www.linkedin.com/in/rajesh-wanekar-747b6b256)